kernelmethod/LSHFunctions.jl/docs/src/index.md

 LSH.jl is a Julia package for performing [locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) with various similarity functions.

 ## Introduction
-One of the simplest methods for classifying, categorizing, and grouping data is to measure how similarities pairs of data points are.
+One of the simplest methods for classifying, categorizing, and grouping data is to measure how similar pairs of data points are.
 For instance, the classical [``k``-nearest neighbors algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) searches an input space ``X`` by taking a query point ``x\in X`` and a similarity function

 ```math
 s:X\times X\to\mathbb{R}